ajeetchouksey/blog/_posts/2025-07-24-po-in-ai-age.md

 author: Ajeet
 ---

 I've been thinking about this a lot lately.
-As someone who's worn both the Technology Architect hat and stepped into Product Owner shoes for several technical product deliveries, I've watched this transformation happen in real-time—and honestly, it's been fascinating and terrifying in equal measure.
+As someone who's worn both the Technology Architect hat and stepped into Product Owner shoes for few technical product deliveries, I've watched this transformation happen in real-time—and honestly, it's been fascinating and terrifying in equal measure.

 The landscape of product ownership has shifted dramatically over the past few years, and if you're not feeling at least a little overwhelmed by the pace of change, you might not be paying attention.